9/24/2016 ~ This morning I received a worrying and somewhat bewildering email comment on my page, B12 Malabsorption.

 Early on Wikipedia talks about red blood cells and notes “two forms”:

 Nucleated red blood cells in mammals consist of two forms: normoblasts, which are normal erythropoietic precurors to mature erythrocytes, and megaloblasts, which are abnormally large precursors that occur in megaloblastic anemias.

-Following up on this I found research on how a red blood cell loses its nucleus.
-The gist of it is that it has long been understood that a red blood cell loses its nucleus when it is mature with the result that it can carry more oxygen which boosts metabolism, but it was unknown exactly how a red blood cell lost/ejected its nucleus.
+I found research on how a red blood cell loses its nucleus.
+The gist of it was that it’s long been understood that a red blood cell loses its nucleus when it’s mature.
+No nucleus allows it to carry more oxygen which boosts metabolism.
+It was unknown exactly how a red blood cell lost/ejected its nucleus, though.

 “Exactly” is the operative word.
 Basically, it was known that as a mammalian red blood cell nears maturity, a ring of actin filaments contracts and pinches off a segment of the cell that contains the nucleus.
 As this occurs in red blood cells, macrophages come along and swallow up the discarded nuclei.